-Our operating companies (and, in particular, Pawnee and Lease-Win) are exposed to fluctuations in interest rates under their borrowings.
+Our operating companies (and, in particular, Pawnee) are exposed to fluctuations in interest rates under their borrowings.
 Increases in interest rates (to the extent not mitigated by interest hedging arrangements) may have a material adverse impact on our businesses, financial condition and results of operations, and on the amount of cash available for dividends to our shareholders.

-Pawnee and Lease-Win's leases are written at fixed interest rates and terms.
-Pawnee and Lease-Win generally finance their activities using both fixed rate funds and floating rate funds.
-To the extent Pawnee and Lease-Win finance fixed rate leases with floating rate funds, they are exposed to fluctuations in interest rates such that an increase in interest rates could narrow or eliminate the margin between the yield on a lease and the effective interest rate paid by the lessor to finance the lease.
+Pawnee's leases and loans are written at fixed interest rates and terms.
+Pawnee generally finance their activities using both fixed rate and floating rate funds.
+To the extent Pawnee finances fixed rate leases and loans with floating rate funds, they are exposed to fluctuations in interest rates such that an increase in interest rates could narrow or eliminate the margin between the yield on a lease and loan and the effective interest rate paid by the borrower.
 While Pawnee enters into interest rate swaps to mitigate rate fluctuation risk, there can be no assurances that these arrangements will be sufficient to fully protect Pawnee against interest rate risks, or that Pawnee will be able to maintain such arrangements on a continuing basis.

-Portfolio Delinguencies; Inability to Underwrite Lease Applications
+Portfolio Delinquencies; Inability to Underwrite Lease and Loan Applications

-Pawnee's receivables consist primarily of lease receivables originated under leasing programs designed to serve smaller, often owner-operated businesses that have limited access to traditional financing.
-There is a high degree of risk associated with leasing to such parties.
-The typical lessee in Pawnee's portfolio is a start-up business that has not established business credit or a more established business that has experienced some business or personal credit difficulty at some time in its history.
+Pawnee's receivables consist primarily of lease and loan receivables originated under programs designed to serve smaller, often owner-operated businesses that have limited access to traditional financing.
+There is a high degree of risk associated with equipment financing for such parties.
+The typical borrower in Pawnee's portfolio is a start-up business that has not established business credit or a more established business that has experienced some business or personal credit difficulty at some time in its history.
 As a result, such leases entail a relatively higher risk and may be expected to experience higher levels of delinquencies and loss levels.
 Pawnee cannot guarantee that the delinquency and loss levels of its receivables will correspond to the historical levels Pawnee has experienced on its portfolio and there is a risk that delinquencies and losses could increase significantly.

-In addition, since defaulted leases and certain delinquent leases cannot be used as collateral under its variable rate financing facilities, higher than anticipated lease defaults and delinquencies could adversely affect Pawnee's liquidity by reducing the amount of funding available to it under these financing arrangements.
+In addition, since defaulted leases and loans and certain delinquent leases and loans cannot be used as collateral under its variable rate financing facilities, higher than anticipated lease defaults and delinquencies could adversely affect Pawnee's liquidity by reducing the amount of funding available to it under these financing arrangements.
 Furthermore, increased rates of delinquencies or loss levels could result in adverse changes to the terms of future financing arrangements, including increased interest rates payable to lenders and the imposition of more burdensome covenants and increased credit enhancement requirements.